ShanhinPavel/YouTubeApp/README.md

 3.As listing the pages, the app loads new data by chunks ( 15 clips per chunk).

-4. If you are changing size of the page changes amount of clips on the page.
+4.If you are changing size of the page changes amount of clips on the page.